jamiejackson/vagrant-dind-swarm/README.md

 This isn't a full-fledged project.
 I'm just trying to get inter-container communication working in a Docker-in-Docker swarm running on Vagrant.

+The goal is to get the `db_slave` service to be able to access the `db_master` on port 3306.
+(This works in Docker for Mac, but I can't get it working in Vagrant.)

 I'm creating a repo so I might get some help with my problem.

 https://forums.docker.com/t/docker-swarm-docker-in-docker-container-communication/34425/2